vlad902/joern-traversals/README.md

 joern-traversals
 -------------

 A collection of example [joern](https://github.com/fabsx00/joern) queries with unit tests.
+These queries are for the old version of joern that used neo4j and tinkerpop v2, for some examples using octopus (the new update of joern using tinkerpop3 on TitanDB) look [here](https://tsyrklevich.net/2016/10/31/notes-on-octopus-gremlin3/).

 Run unit tests
 --------------